Landonwilson1/Employee-tracker/README.md

   ![screenshot of application](Screenshot.png)

   ## Desciption
   Employee Tracker is a command-line application.
-The application uses SQL and Inquirer to keep track of employees.
-The user will be able to view departments, roles, employees as well as add a department, role, and employee.
+The application uses SQL and Inquirer to help companies build an employee database.
+This application will allow a manager to view or create departments, roles, employees.

   Walkthrough video is listed below.

 [Walkthrough video](https://drive.google.com/file/d/1XmzIOpog3cIfv93owMaqfj0eeEY74iCE/view?usp=sharing)